samuelhigbee/samuelhigbee.github.io/index.md

 ![image](assets/images/IMG_0170.jpg)

 I'm a Phd Student in Economics at the University of Chicago.
-My interests are in decision problems in econometrics, partial identification, and microeconometrics generally.

-This site is under construction.
-Check beck for updates!
+My research is in econometrics.

+I'm especially interested in using data to solve decision problems in economic contexts, including treatment assignment, experimental design, and auction/market design.
+I also study applications of optimal transport in econometrics and nonparametric modeling.

+I'm an amateur musician who plays jazz (poorly) and folk (somewhat better), mostly on guitar but dabbling in other instruments.